dolthub/django-helpdesk/mcp-server/README.md

    - Ensure django-helpdesk is running and accessible

 2. **Authentication Failed**
-   - Check your username/password credentials
+   - Check your username/password credentials provided to the `authenticate` tool
    - Verify the user has `is_staff=True` and `is_agent=True` permissions
    - Ensure session-based authentication is configured